nditech/apollo/README.md

 ### Nginx configuration

 Apollo is designed to work with an Nginx webserver.
-After installing nginx on your server, go to `/etc/nginx/`.
+After installing nginx on your server, become the root user and go to `/etc/nginx/`.
 Remove all files from the directories `sites-available` and `sites-enabled`.
 Create a blank file called `apollo` in `sites-available`, and create a symbolic link to a file in `sites-enabled` by running the command below.

 `ln -s /etc/nginx/sites-available/apollo /etc/nginx/sites-enabled/apollo`